electric-cloud/tfs-extension/README.md

 ## Configurations

-In order to use and integrate with ElectricFlow, you would have to create endpoints in TFS.
+In order to use and integrate with ElectricFlow, you would have to create endpoints in Visual Studio Team Services/Team Foundation Services.
 Navigate to Services/Endpoints and find ElectricFlow service endpoint.
 One or more configurations can be created to connect to and call APIs into ElectricFlow system.
 For each endpoint, following attributes need to be specified:

 * Connection Name: Name of the ElectricFlow endpoint
 * Server URL: URL for the ElectricFlow Server.
-For e.g., https://<electric-flow-server>
+For example, `https://<electric-flow-server>`
 * User Name: User name for the ElectricFlow
 * User Password: User password for the ElectricFlow
 * Accept untrusted SSL certificates: if checked, untrusted certificates will be accepted.